Home » Symptoms » Cat Symptoms A-Z » Feed Intolerances

 Feed Intolerances in cats

-Feed intolerances in cats are negative reactions to certain ingredients or components in their food that cannot be classified as allergic reactions.
+Feed intolerances in cats are adverse reactions to specific ingredients or components in their food that cannot be classified as allergic reactions.
 These intolerances can cause both digestive problems and systemic symptoms.

 Can Occur with the Following Diseases: